 “Prepare to fail or fail to prepare?”
 Keep this in mind.

 When IT infrastructure is updated or migrated, this is especially true.
-Any unplanned migration, whether it involves data migration, Office 365 migration, or an application migration, is guaranteed to cause unwanted business interruptions, resulting in lost revenue as well as data loss and reputation damage.
+Any unplanned migration, whether it involves data migration, Office 365 migration, or application migration, is guaranteed to cause unwanted business interruptions, resulting in lost revenue as well as data loss and reputation damage.

 Is enterprise application modernization on your radar?